julianfalcionelli/MagicForm/README.md

 MagicForm
 ===========

-Magic Form allows the fast, easy and customizable creation of forms with validations.
+Magic Form allows fast, easy and customizable creation of forms with validations.

 Setup
 -----